ujjwalkpandey/Showcase/README.md

 }
 ```

-### Tesseract Not Found
+### OCR Processing Issues

+**Hugging Face Models:**
+- Hugging Face OCR models are downloaded automatically on first use
+- Ensure you have internet connection for initial model download
+- Models are cached locally after first download
+- If models fail to load, the system will automatically fallback to Tesseract

+**Tesseract Fallback:**
+- Tesseract is optional but recommended as a fallback
+- If Tesseract is not installed, OCR will rely solely on Hugging Face models
+- To install Tesseract (optional):
   - Ensure Tesseract is installed and in your PATH
   - Verify installation: `tesseract --version`
   - Windows: Add Tesseract installation directory to PATH

 ### Database Connection Errors